 Research Project

 To foster the importance of evidence-based practices, each resident will complete a longitudinal research project.
-The resident will have multiple opportunities to present his/her project at various organizational meetings.
-When developing his/her topic, the resident will be asked to consider the need of the institution and his/her personal interest.
+The resident will have multiple opportunities to present their project at various organizational meetings.
+When developing their topic, the resident will be asked to consider the need of the institution and their personal interest.
 The resident will be responsible for gaining Institutional Review Board (IRB) approval, developing the methods, analyzing the results and presenting the findings.

 Match Program

 UH St. John Medical Center’s pharmacy residency participates in the Pharmacy Online Residency Centralized Application Service (PhORCAS).
 After potential candidates apply, UH St. John Medical Center will extend interview offers.
-Upon completion of these interviews, the residency advisory committee will decide on rankings and then participate in the ASHP Match program for the PGY1 positions.
+Recruitment and selection of residents, including ranking, will follow a documented procedure.
+All rankings are submitted via ASHP’s Match program for the PGY1 positions after review and discussion.

-Graduates of accredited Colleges of Pharmacy with a Doctor of Pharmacy degree and eligible for licensure in the state of Ohio may submit the following materials via PhORCAS to the program for consideration for residency program admission:
+Graduates of accredited Colleges of Pharmacy with a Doctor of Pharmacy degree and eligible for licensure in the state of Ohio may submit the required materials (letter of intent, curriculum vitae, transcripts and references) via PhORCAS to the program director for consideration for residency program admission.

 Contact Information